alfredking12/webpack_sync/README.md

 ```

 Install Webpack Loaders and Plugins if need
-> Since use webpack CLI, you should install loaders and plugins global if you need, such as url-loader, jsx-loader and so on.
+> You can also install loaders and plugins local if you need, such as url-loader, jsx-loader, css-loader, style-loader and so on.
+> When webpack CLI run, it will find module local and global.
 ```
-npm install -g url-loader jsx-loader
+npm install --save-dev url-loader jsx-loader style-loader css-loader
 ```

 ### Options